k521/TFSA/README.md

-# Tax-Free Savings Account Calcualtor
+# Tax-Free Savings Account Calcluator

 The project here is a calculator for calculating one's contribution limit as of the 2020 year.
 This is a personal project.
 This is also my first project I have created alone on github, please forgive me for any difficulties.
 This is also my first time coding in java for myself.
 I compiled this on Linux, so my steps on how to run this is only for Linux.